cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 > By default JCache prints a summary at application exit.
 If you don't want the summary set ```summary = false```.

 > [!TIP]
 > By default JCache does not write a JSON summary.
-If you want JSON summaries define a directory whare stored change ```json = /tmp/```.
-If you don't want any json summary file use the defualt or set it to an empty string.
+If you want JSON summaries define a directory where to store summary files ```json = /tmp/```.
+If you don't want any json summary file use the default or set it to an empty string.
 The name of the json summary file is ```jcache.env{"XRD_APPNAME"}:"none".{pid}.json```

 > [!TIP]
 > If you want to run the plug-in inside a proxy server, you can set ```stats = 60```.
 In this case it will print every 60s a summary with the current cache statistics.
-The default is not print in intervals the cache statistics (```stats = 0```).
+The default is not to print in intervals the cache statistics - only when the application exits. (```stats = 0```).

 > [!TIP]
 > If you want to have the possiblity of detached/asynchronous open operation, then set ```async = 1```.
 The cache then relies on the filesize and modification times stored in the journal cache.
 This should only be used for WORM data.
-The advantage is that there is no need to wait for remote Open operations to finish during the attachment to the cache if there is already a journal entry for the requested file.
-So if all requests are already in the cache, there is not a single possibly slow remote operation in the IO path.
+The advantage is that there is no need to wait for remote Open operations to finish during the attachment to the cache - if there is already a journal entry for the requested file!
+So if all read requests are already in the cache, there is not a single possibly slow remote operation in the IO path.

 > [!TIP]
 > If you want to benefit from the benchmarking statistics you can switch the plug-to to bypass.
 In this case statistics is gathered but no file is written to the cache and not data is served from the cache.

 > [!TIP]
 > If you want certain apps to not use the cache you can list the names of applications which are automatically enabling bypass e.g. ```noapp = xrdcp``` or ```noapp = xrdcp,eoscp```.
-> This will set the cache automatically to bypass for these applications.
+> This will set the cache automatically to bypass for the comma separeted list of  applications.

 > [!TIP]
-> By default JCache stores the cache journals under the same namespace hierarchy inside the cache directory as the remote path.
+> By default JCache stores the cache journals using the same namespace hierarchy inside the cache directory as the remote path.
 If you set ```flat = 1``` it will store all journals in a flat structure under a directory named after the hex SHA256 value of the remote path.
-This approach creates however one directory per cached file under a the JCache directory - use with caution!
+This approach creates one directory per cached file under a the JCache directory in a flat structure - use with caution!

 > [!NOTE]
-> The easiest way to verifyt the plug-in functionning is to run with ```XRD_LOGLEVEL=Info``` since the plug-in will provide
+> The easiest way to verify the plug-in functionning is to run with ```XRD_LOGLEVEL=Info``` since the plug-in will provide
-> some startup information and also prints where a file is cached locally once it is attached.
+> some startup information and also print where a file is cached locally once it is attached.

 ### Overwriting Configuration using Environment Variables
-It is possible to overwrite defaults or settings in the configuration file using the following environment variables:
+It is possible to overwrite defaults or settings in the configuration file using the following environment variables or use only these environment variables to configure the plug-in:
 ```
 XRD_JCACHE_SUMMARY=true|false|1|0
 XRD_JCACHE_JOURNAL=true|false|1|0